-The Oakland-Alameda County Coliseum – currently named the O.co Coliseum (O.co being the marketing name of Overstock.com), but I’ll use the original name throughout for simplicity’s sake – doesn't get as cold as Candlestick Park did, but it has been known to be bad enough, getting quite chilly early in the season.
-But, this being mid-June, that shouldn’t be a problem for you.
+The Oakland-Alameda County Coliseum doesn't get as cold as Candlestick Park did, but it has been known to be bad enough, getting quite chilly early in the season.
+But, this being mid-June, that shouldn't be a problem for you.
 Still, before you go, I would suggest checking the websites of the Oakland Tribune and SFgate.com, the website of the San Francisco Chronicle, for the forecasts.
 For the moment, they're predicting the high 60s for daylight, and the high 50s for night.

 As with the rest of California, Oakland is in the Pacific Time Zone, 3 hours behind New York.
 Adjust your timepieces accordingly.

 Tickets.
-Even with their back-to-back American League Western Division titles in 2012-13, and having the best record in the AL as I type this, the A's continue to have one of the worst attendance records in baseball.
+Even when they win, the A's tend to have one of the worst attendance records in baseball.
 Even when they won 5 straight AL West titles in 1971-75, they only drew a million or more fans once, in 1975, averaging 13,278 fans per home game.
 (In 1973, owner Charlie Finley fudged the figure on the final day of the season, to sneak them over the million mark, which he later admitted.)
 They peaked at 35,804 in 1990, the height of their "Bash Brothers" success, and had 27,365 at the height of their "Big Three" run in 2003.

-The A's averaged 22,337 fans season, and are averaging 21,591 this season -- dropping from 24th to 25th out of 30.
-So, even with the upper deck entirely tarped-over except for the right-over-the-plate seats, reducing baseball seating capacity from a potential 55,945 to an official 35,067.
+From 2006 until last year, they had the upper deck entirely tarped-over except for the right-over-the-plate seats, reducing baseball seating capacity from a potential 55,945 to an official 35,067.
 This year, they tossed the tarp, and capacity is now listed as 47,170.
 Essentially, you can walk up to the gate at the Coliseum right before the first pitch and buy any seat you can afford.